stridecolossus/jove-blog/blog/part-2-triangle/presentation.md

 ## Summary

-This chapter covered the implementation of various components to support presentation:
+This chapter implemented the following to support presentation:

 * The GLFW window.

-* The Vulkan rendering surface and device selection.
+* The Vulkan rendering surface.

 * Implementation of the swapchain and image/views.